jucacrispim/toxicbuild/docs/source/index.rst

 With this command, a new master was created in ~/toxicCI/master and a new slave was created in ~/toxicCI/slave.

 Edit the master.cfg file to your needs.
-Namely the TOXICBUILD_SOURCE, POLLINTERVAL and BRANCHES variables.
+Namely the PROJECT_NAME, TOXICBUILD_SOURCE, BRANCHES and POLLINTERVAL variables.

 Now you have to start buildbot master and buildbot slave.
-Execute this commands in your command line:
+Execute these commands in your command line:

 .. code-block:: sh